sgranger2/weatherApp/README.md

 I am proud to say that this is the first ReactJS project I have completed on my own.
 This project was created to show myself, along with potential employers, that I have gained knowledge in important technologies needed by today's web development industry.

 NOTE: Website may take 30 seconds to load because I am using a free hosting service.

+Coming this week:
+  *Web App will load instantly, no longer requiring user to wait 30 seconds *Transforming this into a Progressive Web App to improve user experience